pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 The body of the message will be used as the response value to the async call.

 Once the message `async.complete.<CORRELATION_ID>` was send, the async task will change its state to `finished` and the given message body will be set as the computation result.
-The next polling call of `async.fetch` will return this result value and finally removes the async task from the backend queue.
+The next polling call of `async.poll` will return this result value and finally removes the async task from the backend cache after a while.

 :::info
 Sending the message  `async.complete.<CORRELATION_ID>` several times for the same `correlationId` has no effect since only the first message wins.
 Any subsequent such message will simply be ignored (bot no error is thrown).